In

 September 1938.
 The fireplace wasn't merely a decorative element; in the

-semiotic language of National Socialist architecture, the fire
+semiotic language of Nazi architecture, the fire

 represented the vitality of the race, and the hearth was the centre of